lzilioli/snips/README.md

 ## Exporters

 Exporters are grunt tasks.
 Their expected configurations can be found above (this varies by exporter).
 Upon being run, `exporter` tasks use the `snippet-loader` module to get an in-memory model of the snippets in the snippets directory.
 It can iterate over this model to do its exporting (to see a sample exporter, look at `grunt/tasks/*-exporter.js`).
 Internally, the `exporter` exposes the `translator` to the `snippet-loader`.
-As the `snippet-loader` is loading the templates, it will call `translator.translate( snippetContents )`.
+As the `snippet-loader` is loading the templates, it will call `translator.translate( snippetData )`.
 The return value should be a snippet body that the target export application can understand.
 If defined, `snippet-loader` will also call `translator.snipTeardown()` in-between snippets, so that the translator can do any necessary internal state management.
 The translator is responsible for loading handlebars, and defining the correct set of [handlebars helper functions](http://handlebarsjs.com/#helpers) such that the `translator.translate()` function returns the correct result (this function is also responsible for compiling and running the handlebars interpreter on the snippet's contents).

 - I anticipate the set of available helpers within snippets to grow as the number of exporters grows.
 - If creating new exporters or translators, please try and follow the naming convention `appName-translator.js` or `appName-exporter.js`.